-It cost nothing to listen to the ideas of others.
+It costs nothing to listen to the ideas of others.
 No, there are no bad ideas.
 Only good ones we overlooked.

 A lot of ideas have not worked for me.
-But every idea – whether it resulted in success or failure – has taught me somethings valuable.
-Throughout my career I’ve had several businesses.
-In many I was inspired by great ideas, in others I suffered the defeat of bad ideas.
+But every idea – whether it resulted in success or failure – has taught me something valuable.
+Throughout my career, I’ve had several businesses.
+In many I was inspired by great ideas, in others, I suffered the defeat of bad ideas.
 But, to this day, I have never once regretted hearing the ideas and suggestions of my mentors.
 Although I was resistant to admitting it in my early life, the majority of the time, my mentors were right.

 Making sure that you have mentors and advisers who can help you in good times is a practice that will help you in bad times.
 I have always had a team of mentors and advisers around me, so, when something bad happens I already know my team is in place.
 I am never alone.

 Never ignore ANYTHING people have to say.
 Prior to opening my company, and before I was a business coach, I was a criminal trial lawyer.
 If I went into trial with a preconceived script – making assumptions as to what a witness will say in court, I would have missed the little things that a witness said that changed the direction of the trial.
 I learned that actively listening to people was the most important thing I could do.

 I learned this lesson as a young lawyer.
 I was in a pre-trial hearing, and the defendant was charged with stealing a number of Armani suits from a department store.
 He pled not guilty and was ready to go to a hearing.
 As I was asking him questions, I was checking off the answers as expected.
 One by one, I asked him questions to which I knew he was going to lie.